 Proper Chef's Knife Grip—Outer View

-This photo shows the same grip from the opposite side.
+This photo shows the appropriate way to grip a blade.
 Note how the index finger is wrapped fully around the blade.
 The index finger and thumb should be opposite each other on either side of the blade while the remaining three fingers are sort of loosely curled around the handle.

 Secure the Food With the Guiding Hand